victoriacheng15/articles-extractor/README.md

 - Scheduled runs with GitHub Actions or cron/Docker
 - Remote execution via Raspberry Pi

-The project demonstrates automation, API integration, and practical workflow improvement for personal use.
-It's easy to add additional sources or modify the export format based on your needs.
+This project demonstrates automation, creative use of serverless workflows, API integration, and practical workflow improvement.
+It’s designed to be flexible, allowing easy addition of new sources or modification of the export format.

 ## ✨ Features